 Generally, additional coverage will not increase the benefits available to you.
-In fact, some types of coverage, such as non-NYSHIP Medicare Advantage Plans and Medicare Prescription Drug plans, may actually decrease your benefits since they will replace your NYSHIP benefits.
+In fact, some types of coverage, such as non-NYSHIP Medicare Advantage Plans and Medicare Prescription Drug plans, may actually decrease your benefits since they may cause the cancellation of your NYSHIP benefits.